tramitit/guides/en/slovakia/cancellation_of_permanent_residence.md

 categories:
 - Slovakia
 date: '2024-06-07'
-description: Understand how to cancel permanent residence, required documents, procedures, and providers.
-Be aware of potential rights loss and country-specific regulations.
+description: Learn the essential steps and required documents to cancel your permanent residence.
+Understand why and when you might need this procedure.
+Stay informed.
 draft: false
-meta_title: 'Cancel Permanent Residence: Process, Requirements & Providers'
+meta_title: 'How to Cancel Permanent Residence: Procedure and Documents'
-title: 'Cancel Permanent Residence: Process, Requirements & Providers'
+title: 'How to Cancel Permanent Residence: Procedure and Documents'
 translationKey: slovakia-cancellation_of_permanent_residence
 ---

 ## Description
 ### What is it?